Peer Review Process & Guidelines

 The Managing Editor conducts plagiarism checks, ensures editorial and research writing standards, timely ethical peer review, scholarly guidelines and practices are adhered as ascribed by ICMJE, COPE and WAME.
 Editor(s)-in-Chief, Associate Editors-in-Chief, and Section Editors assess manuscript submission quality, peer review routing, technical, health innovation, education and market merits, while all editorial board members and reviewers may assess and provide rigorous double blind peer review or transparent peer review (TPR), and provide constructive feedback for authors.
 All members abide by publishing ethics guidelines ascribed by COPE to ensure the highest standards are adhered to.

-The Execuive Editor-in-Chief sets high-level decision-making regarding the publication's direction, ethics, and business strategy.
+The Execuive Editor-in-Chief sets high level decision making regarding the publication's direction, ethics, and business strategy.

 Peer review policy